-It is RECOMMENDED that values of 8000, 16000 and 32000 be used for normal internet telephony applications, though the sample rate is supported at rates as low as 6000 Hz and as high as $48~\rm kHz$.
+It is RECOMMENDED that values of 8000, 16000 and 32000 be used for normal internet telephony applications, though the sample rate is supported at rates as low as 6000 Hz and as high as $48~\rm kHz$ .

 The RTP payload MUST be padded to provide an integer number of octets as the payload length.
-These padding bits are set in the pattern of a zero, LSB aligned network byte order, followed by all ones (until the end of the octet).
+These padding bits are LSB aligned in network byte order and consist of a 0 followed by all ones (until the end of the octet).
 This padding is only required for the last frame in the packet, and only to ensure the packet contents ends on an octet boundary.